JasonJayWu/PageRank-with-Spark/README.md

 # PageRank-with-Spark
-Implemented two different variatinos of Sergey Bring and Larry Page's Pagerank algorithm using MapReduce.
-Modeled PageRank scores with discrete time Markov chains.
+Implemented two different variations of Sergey Brin and Larry Page's Pagerank algorithm using the MapReduce programming paradigm.
+PageRank scores were used to represent the probability that a user is at some page at a given point in time.
+A discrete time Markov chain was used to model the behavior of users browsing the web.